Ted Mooney, P.E. RET

 A. Hi Gosai.
 Please start with our " Understanding Chrome Plating" article, which I hope you find interesting!

-But if I wanted to start a heat engineering works you'd tell me you couldn't possibly give me the proper process steps one by one.
-Similarly, our readers would like to help you, but what you are asking is far beyond what the most ambitious reader could possibly cover in a forum response.
+If I asked for step by step instructions for a heat engineering works you'd tell me you couldn't possibly cover that in a forum response, and I'm in the same position.
 Sorry!
 You should retain a plating consultant to get started in such an enterprise; and also hire experienced platers.
-If you can't do that, you should at the least read several of our "must have" plating books.
+If you can't do that, you should at the least review several of our "must have" plating books.
 I'd suggest starting with the Metal Finishing Guidebook, followed by Electroless Plating - Fundamentals & Applications by Mallory & Hajdu [on

 eBay ,